-§ 1550.50 What cost share contributions are eligible?
+§ 1484.50 What cost share contributions are eligible?

-- (a) The Cooperator shall pay all costs necessary for the operation of the Cooperator's U.S. office. - (b) In calculating the amount of contributions that it will make, and the contributions it will receive from a U.S. industry or a State agency, a Cooperator program applicant may include the costs (or such prorated costs) listed under paragraph (c) of this section if: - (1) Expenditures will be made in furtherance of the Cooperator's overall foreign market development program; - (2) The contributor has not been or will not be reimbursed by any other source for such costs; and - (3) The contribution is made during the period covered by the project agreement. - (c) Subject to paragraph (b) of this section, eligible contributions are: - (1) Cash; - (2) Compensation paid to personnel: - (3) The cost of acquiring materials, supplies, or services; - (4) The cost of office space; - (5) A reasonable and justifiable proportion of general administrative costs and overhead; - (6) Payments for indemnity and fidelity bond expenses; - (7) The cost of business cards; - (8) The cost of seasonal greeting cards; - (9) Fees for office parking; - (10) The cost of subscriptions to publications; - (11) The cost of activities conducted overseas:
+- (a) The Cooperator shall pay all costs necessary for the operation of the Cooperator's U.S. office. - (b) In calculating the amount of contributions that it will make, and the contributions it will receive from a U.S. industry or a State agency, a Cooperator program applicant may include the costs (or such prorated costs) listed under paragraph (c) of this section if: - (1) Expenditures will be made in furtherance of the Cooperator's overall foreign market development program; - (2) The contributor has not been or will not be reimbursed by any other source for such costs; and - (3) The contribution is made during the period covered by the project agreement. - (c) Subject to paragraph (b) of this section, eligible contributions are: - (1) Cash; - (2) Compensation paid to personnel; - (3) The cost of acquiring materials, supplies, or services; - (4) The cost of office space; - (5) A reasonable and justifiable proportion of general administrative costs and overhead; - (6) Payments for indemnity and fidelity bond expenses; - (7) The cost of business cards; - (8) The cost of seasonal greeting ards; - (9) Fees for office parking; - (10) The cost of subscriptions to publications; - (11) The cost of activities conducted overseas; - (12) Credit card fees; - (13) The cost of any independent evaluation or audit that is not required by FAS to ensure compliance with program requirements; - (14) The cost of giveaways, awards, prizes and gifts; - (15) The cost of product samples;

-- (12) Credit card fees; - (13) The cost of any independent evaluation or audit that is not required by FAS to ensure compliance with program requirements; - (14) The cost of giveaways, awards, prizes and gifts; - (15) The cost of product samples; - (16) Fees for participating in U.S. government activities; - (17) The cost of air and local travel in the United States; - (18) Transportation and shipping costs; - (19) The cost of displays and promotional materials; - (20) Advertising costs; - (21) Reasonable travel costs and expenses related to undertaking a foreign market development activity; - (22) Payment of employee's or contractor's share of personal taxes; and - (23) The cost associated with trade shows, seminars, entertainment and STRE conducted in the United States.
+- (16) Fees for participating in U.S. government activities; - (17) The cost of air and local travel in the United States related to a foreign market development effort; - (18) Transportation and shipping costs: - (19) The cost of displays and promotional materials; - (20) Advertising costs: - (21) Reasonable travel costs and expenses related to undertaking a foreign market development activity; - (22) Payment of employee's or contractor's share of personal taxes; - (23) The cost associated with trade shows, seminars, entertainment and STRE conducted in the United States; - (24) Product research that is undertaken to benefit an industry and has a specific export application; and - (25) Consumer promotions.

-§ 1550.51 What are ineligible contributions?
+§ 1484.51 What are ineligible contributions?

-- (a) The following are not eligible contributions: - (1) Any portion of salary or compensation of an individual who is the target of a promotional activity; - (2) Any land costs other than allowable costs for office space; - (3) Depreciation; - (4) The cost of refreshments and related equipment provided to office staff; - (5) The cost of insuring articles owned by private individuals; - (6) The cost of any arrangement which has the effect of reducing the selling price of an agricultural commodity; - (7) The cost of product development or product modifications; - (8) Slotting fees or similar sales expenditures: - (9) Funds, services, or personnel provided by any U.S. government agency; - (10) Capital investments made by a third party, such as permanent structures, real estate, and the purchase of office equipment and furniture; - (11) The value of any services generated by a Cooperator or third party which involve no expenditure by the Cooperator or third party, e.g., free publicity; and - (12) Membership fees in clubs and social organizations. - (b) The Deputy Administrator shall determine, at the Deputy Administrator's discretion, whether any cost not expressly listed in this section may be included by the Cooperator as an eligible contribution.
+- (a) The following are not eligible contributions: - (1) Any portion of salary or compensation of an individual who is the target of a promotional activity; - (2) Any land costs other than allowable costs for office space; - (3) Depreciation; - (4) The cost of refreshments and related equipment provided to office staff; - (5) The cost of insuring articles owned by private individuals; - (6) The cost of any arrangement which has the effect of reducing the selling price of an agricultural commodity: - (7) The cost of product development or product modifications: - (8) Slotting fees or similar sales expenditures: - (9) Funds, services, or personnel provided by any U.S. government agency; - (10) Capital investments made by a third party, such as permanent structures, real estate, and the purchase of office equipment and furniture; - (11) The value of any services generated by a Cooperator or third party which involve no expenditure by the Cooperator or third party, e.g., free publicity; - (12) Membership fees in clubs and social organizations; and

+- (13) costs included as contributions for any other federally-assisted project or program. - (b) The Deputy Administrator shall determine, at the Deputy Administrator's discretion, whether any cost not expressly listed in this section may be included by the Cooperator as an eligible contribution.

-§ 1550.52 What are the guidelines for computing the value of non-cash contributions?
+§ 1484.52 What are the guidelines for computing the value of non-cash contributions?